trtm/DLBB/README.md

 Tired of manually printing every *.html page from the [DLBook](http://www.iro.umontreal.ca/\~bengioy/DLbook/) webpage?
 Here is your python script.
 It's like printing by hand, except you don't have to :smile:

+This script will generate a full local pdf version of the DLBook just for you.

 Requirements
 ------------
 >* wget (1.13.4)